iamparmjeetmishra/TS/readme.md

 ### 12 Type Aliases
 A type Alias is a way to create a new name for an existing type.
 It allows you to define a custom type that refers to another type and give it a more meaningful or descriptive name.
 Type aliases are defined using the type keyword, followed by the name of the alias, an equal sign (=), and the type it refers to.

+### 13 Optional and ReadOnly Properties
+You can make a certain property optional in an object type by adding a question mark (?) after the property name.
+For eg, let's say you have an object type for a person with name, age, and email properties, but you want to make the email property optional.
+You can do this by adding a question marka after the email property.

+##### ReadOnly Properties